mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 At a high level RNA sequencing (RNA-seq) measures the transcription of each gene in a biological sample (i.e. a group of cells or a single single).
 The type of data that RNA-seq provides is relatively complex and because of this complexity, there is a good amount of confusion regarding the units of gene expression derived from RNA-seq data and the various methods used for normalizing these expression measurements across samples.
 In this post, I will discuss how the various normalization methods that are used in RNA-seq analysis result from the following problem: RNA-seq provides a measurement of *relative* gene expression between genes rather than *absolute* gene expression.
 I believe that this discrepancy is the cause for much confusion regarding the various units of gene expression derived from RNA-seq as well as the methods for normalizing those measurements between samples.

-A high-level primer on RNA-seq
+The steps of an RNA-seq experiment
 -----------

 RNA-seq is a procedure for estimating the relative abundances of transcripts from each gene in a sample.
 The input to an RNA-seq experiment is a subset of RNA molecules (i.e., transcripts) from a biological sample.
 Below, we depict a set of transcripts where each transcript is colored according to the gene from which it was derived (Blue, Green, Yellow):